What is the difference between the Kindle Arts Society and the Burning Man community?

 I can’t attend Otherworld, but I bought a ticket.
 How do I transfer it?

-Tickets for kids and teens will be released as part of the main sale on May 6th, 2022 at 2:00pm
+Tickets for all minors will be released as part of the main sale.
+Date: TBD.

-Caregiver tickets will be released as part of the main sale on May 6th, 2022 at 2:00pm
+Caregiver tickets will be released as part of the main sale.
+Date: TBD.

 What about subsidy tickets?